antalsz/hs-to-coq/examples/containers/theories/MapProofs/README.md

 them into multiple files because they would otherwise be too big to be fit into a single file.

-This README will give you a brief summary of what each file contains:
+The comments in each file should tell you which theorem a section tries to prove, and this README will give you a brief summary of what each file contains:
 * `Bounds.v` contains:
   - definitions, lemmas, and tactics related to the bounds of the map,
   - definitions, lemmas, and tactics related to `Desc` and `WF`, and